The Human Truth Foundation

 q=199.

 Estonia performs very well in ensuring human rights and freedom compared to most other countries.
 Estonia comes in the best 20 for commentary in Human Rights Watch reports18 and in supporting press freedom19.
-It does better than average for supporting personal, civil & economic freedoms20, the rate of gender bias (from 7 indicators)21 (but high for Europe), opposing gender inequality22, its success in fighting anti-semitic prejudice23, LGBT equality24, freethought25 and in its nominal commitment to Human Rights26 (but low for Europe).
-Estonia doesn't do so well in other areas.
+It does better than average when it comes to supporting personal, civil & economic freedoms20, the rate of gender bias (from 7 indicators)21 (but bad for Europe), opposing gender inequality22, LGBT equality23, its success in fighting anti-semitic prejudice24, freethought25 and in its nominal commitment to Human Rights26 (but low for Europe).
+Estonia does not succeed in everything, however.
 Estonia does worse than average when it comes to speed of uptake of HR treaties27.

 For tables, charts and commentary, see: